McAtze/-ITM-hCaptchaIntegration/README.md

 ## [ITM] hCaptcha Integration

 This add-on integrates the new [hCaptcha](https://hcaptcha.com/?r=72c6d3fa87d7) as Captcha for guests.

+Please be aware that this add-on is actually in **Beta Status**, using productive on own risc.

 ### Installation